rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 description: "Lumino Light Client design and implementation specifications"
 ---

-In the current implementation of RIF Lumino users must run a full node in order to open off-chain payment channels and make payments.
-To get mass adoption, we need to allow users and developers to make payments from wallets and dapps, without the need to run a full node.
+In its initial implementation, RIF Lumino users had to run a full node in order to open off-chain payment channels and make payments.

+Users and developers can now make payments from wallets and dapps, without the need to run a full node.

-To achieve that, the implementation of a Light Client is a must.
-A RIF Lumino Light Client is a piece of software that must be able to:
+To achieve that, a Light Client is needed.
+A RIF Lumino Light Client is a piece of software able to:

 - Support the full API of the RIF Lumino full node, that means being able to interact with the RIF Lumino network like if it were a full node.
 - Run on the client side environment, i.e: browser, mobile/desktop apps, etc.

-We have identified two possible ways that a Light Client can be implemented:
+We identified two possible ways that a Light Client could be implemented:

 1. Create different SDKs that are able to run into a client environment (ie: node.js SDK, Android SDK, iOS SDK).
 These SDKs implement the full RIF Lumino protocol, which means:
     - Interact with Lumino smart contracts
     - Implement the Lumino protocol specification.
 Basically, porting the code of the full node to each client SDK..

-    Advantages:
+    *Advantages*:

     - There is no need for another node to connect to the network
     - You don't need to trust into another node to make off-chain payments

-    Disadvantages:
+    *Disadvantages*:

     - The Light Client will be "light" only because it will be able to run into a browser or mobile app, but the full protocol and state machine of a full node must be implemented.
     - We need to do that for each environment, we need to rewrite the code for each language or platform.